georgeerol/CommercingWithFlink/README.md

 # E-Commerce Analytics with Apache Flink, Elasticsearch and Postgres

 This project contains an Apache Flink application designed for real-time sales analytics, utilizing Docker Compose to orchestrate Apache Flink, Elasticsearch, and Postgres.
-The application efficiently processes financial transaction data from Kafka, executes aggregations, and stores the results in Postgres and Elasticsearch for comprehensive analysis.
+The application efficiently processes financial transaction data from Kafka, executes aggregations, and stores the results in Postgres and Elasticsearch for comprehensive analysis and view with Kibana.

 ## Requirements
 - Docker